Kong/docs.konghq.com/app/enterprise/1.5.x/property-reference.md

    connections to Kong's proxy server.
 - `proxy_protocol` will enable usage of the
    PROXY protocol for a given address/port.
-- `transparent` will cause kong to listen to, and respond from, any and all IP addresses and ports you configure in iptables.
+- `transparent` will cause Kong to listen to, and respond from, any and all IP addresses and ports you configure in iptables.
 - `deferred` instructs to use a deferred accept on